Difficulty

-In the context of blockchain technology, "difficulty" refers to the level of computational effort required to add a block of transactions to the blockchain.
+The meaning of difficulty in the context of blockchain technology is the level of computational effort needed to add a block of transactions to the blockchain.
 This difficulty level is adjusted in order to ensure that blocks are added to the blockchain at a consistent rate, regardless of the number of miners competing to add new blocks.

 The difficulty level is determined by the average time it takes to add a block to the blockchain, also known as the block time.
 If the block time becomes too short, it means that the network is adding blocks too quickly, and the difficulty level is increased to slow down the rate of block creation.
 If the block time becomes too long, it means that the network is adding blocks too slowly, and the difficulty level is decreased to speed up the rate of block creation.